Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Stable Pair Strategies

 Stable pairs are two tokens that should follow each other closely in value.
-Yield farming with these tokens can reduce the effects of IL as long as the tokens remain closely pegged in value, but market forces can and have caused some divergence in prices.
+Yield farming with these tokens can reduce the effects of IL as long as the tokens remain closely pegged, but market forces can and have caused some divergence in prices between derivative tokens and their underlying assets.

-The problem with IL is that you will end up with more of the least valuable token you’ve deposited if the other token performs well, and then you would have been better off holding instead of yield farming.
+The problem with IL is that users will end up with more of the least valuable token deposited if the other token performs well.
+If this occurs, users would have been better off simply holding instead of yield farming.

-Yield farming with stable pairs is more comparable to HODLing, since the value of both tokens should rise and fall in tandem, so this strategy shields you from IL.
-However, you are still exposed to the price action of the tokens you are farming, so this strategy is not as conservative as yield farming stablecoins.
+Yield farming with stable pairs is more comparable to HODLing, since the value of both tokens should rise and fall in tandem, so this strategy can shield users from extreme IL.
+However, users are still exposed to the price action of the tokens they are farming, so this strategy is not as conservative as yield farming stablecoins.

 Examples of stable pairs include: